Least-Squares Finite Element Methods for nonlinear problems: A unified framework: Application of the framework

-Theorems \ref{thm:normequivalence} and \ref{thm:aposteriori_general} thus apply, which means that the Least-Squares functional \eqref{eq:ls_general_poisson} serves as an error indicator.
-In two numerical examples, a squared domain under uniform-, and the well-known Cooks membrane (see e.g. \cite{S21}) under adaptive mesh refinement are considered.
+Consequently, Theorems \ref{thm:normequivalence} and \ref{thm:aposteriori_general} apply, which means that the Least-Squares functional \eqref{eq:ls_elasticity_general} serves as an error indicator.
+In two numerical examples, a squared domain under uniform refinement, and the Cooks membrane (see e.g. \cite{S21}) under adaptive mesh refinement are considered.
+Convergence in this section is measured within the norm